omer-kose/Vulkan-Mesh-Shaders-Isosurface-Extraction/README.md

   For voxel rendering, a **brick-based sparse voxel octree** is implemented:
   - Bricks are **4×4×4** in size, providing fine-grained elimination of empty space.
   - Greatly improves **memory efficiency** and enables **level-of-detail (LOD)** rendering.
   - Prevents processing of empty air regions, further accelerating the pipeline.
+  - LOD selection is done in an asynchronous worker thread using double buffering.
+Each time main render thread requests, a result is ready which prevents CPU spikes when the camera moves.

 ## Results

 ### Marching Cubes Isosurface Extraction